nekitdev/gd.py/docs/events.rst

     gd.events.add_client(client)
     gd.events.enable()
+    gd.events.run()

 This code snippet will print a message every time a new level is getting daily.

 Example Explanation
 -------------------
-The last two lines of an example are important.
+The last three lines of an example are important.
 Here is the explanation on what they are doing.

 ``gd.events.add_client(client)`` appends a ``client`` to a scanner, which calls the ``on_event`` method.

-``gd.events.enable()`` runs all default listeners (in new threads).
+``gd.events.enable()`` schedules tasks in all default listeners.

+And, finally, ``gd.events.run()`` runs all the scheduled tasks in another thread.

 Running Manually
 ----------------